E-mail Us

 Different Applications

 Three-phase meters are commonly used in places with high current usage, such as factories, government buildings, villas, shops, etc. The demand for electricity in these settings is high, making three-phase meters the best choice.
-Three-phase meters can also be used with transformers, so there is no maximum current limit for three-phase meters using transformers; as long as the transformer's ratio is sufficient, any current size can be accommodated.
+Three-phase electric meters can also be used with transformers, so there is no maximum current limit for three-phase meters using transformers; as long as the transformer's ratio is sufficient, any current size can be accommodated.

 While single-phase electric meters can also be used with transformers, most single-phase meters are direct-entry.
 They are only suitable for places like rental properties, hotels, and apartments.
 Direct-entry meters have a maximum current limit, and if this is exceeded, the meter could be damaged.